Northern Bobwhite Quail

 Water

-Bobwhite quail will use surface water when it’s available; however, it is not crucial to their existence.
-They can obtain all the water they need from the food they eat, such as plants and insects.
+Bobwhite quail will use surface water when available; however, it is not crucial to their existence.
+They can obtain all the water they need from their food, such as plants and insects.
 They also consume water from dew and or snow when it’s present.

 Nesting Cover